oliver1264/Eeter/README.md

 # Eeter

 Eeter is an Android internet‑radio app for Estonian stations, built with Kotlin and Jetpack Compose.
-It's a clean‑room reimplementation of the original **eeRaadio** app: a full‑screen swipeable player, a browsable station list, an equalizer, and full **Android Auto** support.
+It's a clean‑room implementation: a full‑screen swipeable player, a browsable station list, an equalizer, and full **Android Auto** support.

 > Personal project.
 Station names, logos and audio streams belong to their respective broadcasters (see [Disclaimer](#disclaimer)).